xianglitheonly/EC2-monitor-solution/README.md

 The Dockerfile is used to build a customized Jenkins docker image that will be installed with the required environments inluding AWS CLI, Terraform, Ansible and JQ.

-The basic image and running guide could be found in:\n https://www.jenkins.io/doc/book/installing/docker/#on-macos-and-linux
+The basic image and running guide could be found at https://www.jenkins.io/doc/book/installing/docker/#on-macos-and-linux

 ### Installing